nschloe/python-vs-cpp/README.md

 It is an often reiterated statement that

 > Interpreted code is always slower then compiled code.
-That's why we're using C in our
+We need speed!
+That's why we're
-> project.
+> using C/C++ in our project.

-This assumption is based on the observation that large loops like for a dot product of two vectors `u`, `v`, are _much_ faster in C,
+This assumption is based on the correct observation that large loops like for a dot product of two vectors `u`, `v`, are _much_ faster in C,
 ```c++
 double out = 0.0
 for (int k=0; k < n; k++) {